 Policy/Evidence base SU01

 document

 Name of respondent (or Morag Kirby

 client)

 Personal reference number ANON-AQTS-3B56-S - NHS Hampshire and Isle of Wight ICB

 Full reference number ANON-AQTS-3B56-S - NHS Hampshire and Isle of Wight ICB/31/SU01

 Legally compliant?
 Yes

 Sound?
 Yes

 Complies with duty to co- Yes

 operate?

 Policy/Document comment The ICB supports the current policy statements.

 What modification(s) are

 necessary to make the

 policy legally compliant or

 sound?

 What is your suggested

 wording or text for the

 policy?

 Do you agree with how the

 policy will be monitored?

 If no, please explain

 Do you want to participate in Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate

 hearing sessions for this

 policy?
+V a a

 Have you submitted Yes

 supporting information?
-Letter (commenting on policies)

 All relevant information related Letter (commenting on policies)

-to the specific policy or

-allocation has already been
+to the specific policy or allocation has already been

 included in the representation.

 However, the links provided

 may contain additional details,

 such as images, tables, or

 tracked changes, if applicable.

+trached criariges, it applicable.

-Policy/Evidence base SU01
+Policy/Evidence base document SU01

-document

 Name of respondent (or Neil Massie

 client)

 Personal reference number BHLF-AQTS-328R-8 - Hampshire County Council

 Full reference number BHLF-AQTS-328R-8 - Hampshire County Council/29/SU01

 Legally compliant?

 Sound?

 Complies with duty to co- operate?

 Policy/Document comment A development of 60 dwellings is likely to generate up to 18 primary age pupils and 13 secondary age pupils.
 The site is served by South Wonston Primary School and Henry Beaufort Secondary.
 It is likely that these could be accommodated within the existing primary provision but a contribution towards the expansion of secondary education may be required.

 What modification(s) are

 necessary to make the

 policy legally compliant or

 sound?

 What is your suggested

 wording or text for the

 policy?

 Do you agree with how the

 policy will be monitored?

-If no, please explain Voc.
-I want to take part in a hearing associan if I am invited to by the Increaser to participate
+If no, please explain

 Do you want to participate in Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate

-hearing sessions for this policy?
+hearing sessions for this

+policy?

 Have you submitted Yes

 supporting information?
 Letter (commenting on policies and evidence base)

 All relevant information related

 to the specific policy or

 allocation has already been

 included in the representation.

 However, the links provided

 may contain additional details,

 such as images, tables, or

 tracked changes, if applicable.